BarryCap/BarryCap.github.io/CONTRIBUTING.md

   min-height: 100vh;
 }
 ```
+The CSS `@keyframes` rule, as well as all the [CSS at-rules](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) need to be minified, at least in the main CSS file (`styles.css`).

 ---
 ### No ugly library
 &emsp;I know the word ‘ugly’ is not very rational, but what I want to say is that about coding languages is that the site must be cleanest as possible, **not using any HTML, CSS, JavaScript library nor preprocessor for doing things that could be done without one**.
 The following libraries must not take place on this project: Pug—Halm—Slim—Stylus—SASS—SCSS—Less—PostCSS—jQuery—Babel—CofeeScript—TypeScript—LiveScript.
 I must have forgotten some of it—but anyway, if anyone wants to use an open-source library on this website, they have to demand permission.

 <br>